 - a specified date, no less than three months after the date for the service of the counter-notice, on which the RTM company intends to acquire the Right to Manage

 Once the claim notice has been served, the landlord has one month in which to respond.
 If no response is issued, it is deemed that the landlord has consented to your acquiring the Right to Manage.

 If the landlord contends your claim, they will be required to provide the reasons for their dispute.
-If, having heard the landlord’s contention, the leaseholders still wish to proceed with acquisition, they will need to take their landlord to the First Tier Tribunal (property) (FTT).
-The FTT will assess whether or not the leaseholders do, indeed, have the Right to Manage.
+If, having heard the landlord’s contention, the leaseholders still wish to proceed with acquisition, they will need to take their landlord to the First Tier Tribunal (property).
+The First Tier Tribunal – Property will assess whether or not the leaseholders do, indeed, have the Right to Manage.

 However, in reality there is little with which the landlord can reasonably take issue, other than if your building has not qualified under the criteria outlined in Step 1.